 The load functions provide a keymap argument that is useful for adding line numbers to error message.
 This feature is demonstrated in Validate with Voluptuous.

-More advanced usage is described in loads().
+They also provide a normalize_key argument that can be used to ignore insignificant variation in keys, such as character case, or to convert keys to a desired form, such as to identifiers.
+These features are described in loads().

-1.7.3 NestedText Writer
+1.8.3 NestedText Writer